web-platform-tests/rfcs/README.md

  - If substantive disagreement remains, then the issue is escalated to the [core team](https://github.com/orgs/web-platform-tests/teams/wpt-core-team/) for a decison.
 Only arguments that have already been made on the issue may be taken into account.
+As a last resort, the core team may decide using a 2/3 majority vote.
 A decision should be made within 1 additional week.
  - Close the RFC issue when it has been implemented.